-- The temperature of the potable water in the cold water pipeline must not exceed 25 °C. - The water in the potable water circuit must be completely replaced after 72 hours at the latest. - When using the potable water circulation module, the hot water temperature must be at least 60 °C. The temperature difference between the hot water outlet of the heat exchanger and the return of the circulation pipe at the station must not exceed 5 °C.
+- Ensure the following: - The temperature of the potable water in the cold water pipe must not exceed 25 °C. - The water in the potable water circuit must be completely replaced after 72 hours at the latest.

-Observe the relevant regulations (e.g. DVGW Code of Practice W551).
+Observe the relevant regulations (e.g. DVGW work sheet W551).